S0001Light/SHELLGUARD---A-TWO-PASSWORD-SOLUTION---CoPilot-and-I/README.md

 USE AT YOUR OWN RISK

 NOT made for touchscreen, DO NOT use with touchscreen.
 ONLY SHELLGUARD 2 is TOUCHSCREEN capable.
+AND, Now SHELLGUARD 3 as well.

+Shell Guard 3 blacks out all monitors, might need repaired, for somereason, it glitchese on and off three times then works?

 If you forget your password and need to uninstall,